andrewbury/SolarwindsInterfaceTrafficPrediction/README.md

 So lets walk through what a typical forecast can look like

-First downloa and change into the project, then install the requirements and set your system variables
+First download and change into the project, then install the requirements and set your system variables

-The first of the two commands that need to be ran are :
+The first of the two commands that need to be ran is:
 "python CreatModel.py inOrOut interfaceID algorithm numberInSeries" where the variables
-inOrOut: To monitor the  interface's traffic BPS going in or out
+inOrOut: To monitor the  interface's traffic BPS going in or out (options = "in" "out")

 interfaceID: what the ID is for that interface (same as in SWIS)

 algorithm: the algorithm to try and map the time series only 4 are available ("cnn3","cnn24", "lstm", "lstmcnn")

-numberInSeries: the length of the time series to pull from SWIS (should be longer than 400)
+numberInSeries: the length of the time series to pull from SWIS (should be shorter than 100)

 Over here a typical command could look like:
 "C:\dev\Python\Forecaster>python CreateModel.py in 6924 cnn3 1000"